Skip navigation

 What happens during an antibiotic sensitivity test?

+To find out what type of bacteria or fungi you have, your provider may order a fungal or bacteria culture.
 The test is done by taking a sample from the infected site.
-The most common types of tests are listed below.
+The most common types of tests include:

 • Blood culture